STS Lord Nelson

-History

-Build
+Design and construction

 STS Lord Nelson was commissioned by the Jubilee Sailing Trust, and the build was started in the summer of 1984 at the yard of James W Cook, Wivenhoe, Essex.
 She was designed by Colin Mudie, and is his design no 342.
 The ship was launched almost a year after the formal keel laying.

-After J W Cook went into voluntary liquidation, Lord Nelson was moved to Vosper Thornycroft’s yard in Woolston, Southampton.
+After J W Cook went into voluntary liquidation, Lord Nelson was moved to Vosper Thornycroft's yard in Woolston, Southampton.
 As a result of an industrial dispute at Vospers, Lord Nelson had to move again, this time to Coles Yard in Cowes where the remainder of the work was carried out.
 She was finally sailed in completed form from Southampton on 17 October 1986.